doodybrains/computarot/README.md

 more info [here](https://spaghettimeatballsbecomereallyfrightening.online/electronic-rituals/week-4-computarot)

-#### to try it out follow these steps
+#### to try it out follow these steps:

-clone or download this repository
+- clone or download this repository

-open a new terminal window
+- open a new terminal window and run the following commands:

 `$ cd computarot-code`

-`./folder-tarot.sh`
+`$ ./folder-tarot.sh`